surajssd/blog_contents/content/post/git-notes.md

 ---

-### How to pull remote branch from somebody else's repo
+### How to pull remote branch from somebody else's PR

   ```bash
   $ git remote add coworker git://path/to/coworkers/repo.git